 During the reporting period, the Procurement Team continued to support key strategic contracts to ensure performance measurement and management remains a fundamental NES objective.
-In addition, a Contract Review and Management Strategy for key suppliers and contracts is under development for implementation across NES by the end of financial year 2019/2020.
+In addition, a Contract Review and Management Strategy for key suppliers and contracts is under development for implementation in 2020-21.